corda/corda/docs/source/api-testing.rst

 Running the network
 ^^^^^^^^^^^^^^^^^^^
+When using a ``MockNetwork``, you must be careful to ensure that all the nodes have processed all the relevant messages before making assertions about the result of performing some action.
+For example, if you start a flow to update the ledger but don't wait until all the nodes involved have processed all the resulting messages, your nodes' vaults may not be in the state you expect.

-Regular Corda nodes automatically process received messages.
-When using a ``MockNetwork`` with ``networkSendManuallyPumped`` set to ``false``, you must manually initiate the processing of received messages.
+When ``networkSendManuallyPumped`` is set to ``false``, you must manually initiate the processing of received messages.
 You manually process received messages as follows:

-* ``StartedMockNode.pumpReceive`` to process a single message from the node's queue
+* ``StartedMockNode.pumpReceive()`` processes a single message from the node's queue

-* ``MockNetwork.runNetwork`` to process all the messages in every node's queue.
-This may generate additional messages that must in turn be processed

-    * ``network.runNetwork(-1)`` (the default in Kotlin) will exchange messages until there are no further messages to process
+* ``MockNetwork.runNetwork()`` processes all the messages in every node's queue until there are no further messages to process

+When ``networkSendManuallyPumped`` is set to ``true``, nodes will automatically process the messages they receive.
+You can block until all messages have been processed using ``MockNetwork.waitQuiescent()``.

 Running flows
 ^^^^^^^^^^^^^